kalenjordan/custom-reports/README.md

 }
 ```

+### Export
+You can export the plain tables to CSV or Excel.
+By default, is used the standard Magento export mechanism.

+If you want to export to Excel 2007 format, follow next steps:
+ - Download PHPExcel library from: https://github.com/PHPOffice/PHPExcel
+ - Create the folder lib/PHPExcel
+ - Copy the downloaded Classes folder to lib/PHPExcel

+If the library is found, then it will be used instead the default Magento export.
+In that case, cells will adjust automatically to content and the alignment definition allows to align columns in the Excel.

 ### License
 The license is currently <a href="https://tldrlegal.com/license/creative-commons-attribution-noncommercial-(cc-nc)#summary">Creative Commons Attribution NonCommercial</a>.
 TL;DR is that you can modify and distribute but not for commercial use.